charlesfreeborn/charlesfreeborn.github.io/content/blog/what-is-blockchain/index.md

 In summary, blockchain technology supports methods for a decentralized peer-to-peer system, a collective trust model, and a distributed immutable ledger of transaction records.

-## Blockcahin and decentralized systems
+## Blockchain and decentralized systems
 As a DLT, one of the benefits of the blockchain is the decentralized model.
 Blockchain operates in a trustless environment and with the decentralization model, there is no single point of failure.

 And herein lies the strength of blockchains.